sinamomken/tehran-thesis/README.md

 1. Based on professional templates ["IUST-Thesis"][iust-template] and "HSU-Thesis-V1" by Mahmood AminToosi.
 1. Contains self-describing texts explaining how to use this template and notes about writing each chapter of a thesis.
 1. Ability to choose different Persian bibliography styles for various specialities, compliant with author-number or author-date systems.
-1. Smart glossaries management using "glossaries" package and "xindy" backend.
+1. Smart glossaries management using `glossaries` package and `xindy` backend.
-1. Commenting & review directly inside draft version of tex files, by using "todonotes" package.
+1. Commenting & review directly inside draft version of tex files, by using ` todonotes` package.
-1. Ability to include figures, different tabulars, tikz diagrams, Persian & English algorithms and colorized code listings; And their catalogue.
+1. Ability to include figures, different tabulars, `tikz` diagrams, Persian & English algorithms and colorized code listings; And their catalogue.
 1. Standard headers, odd/even margins and page numberings.

 ### How to Use